rakeshkrish/LAMMPS--files/README.md

 --------------------------------------------------------------------------------
 LAMMPS simulation script file.

 --The script file requires data file as input.
-  -Under data file name section, the name of data file can be modified depending on the system.
+Under data file name section, the name of data file can be modified depending on the system.

 --Pair coeff section can be modified depending on the number of types of beads.

-  -Three pairs of coefficients are given for two types of beads.
-  -Modify the Pair_coeff section based on the data file and types of beads in data file.
+eg:Three pairs of coefficients are given for two types of beads.
+Modify the Pair_coeff section based on the data file and types of beads in data file.

 --loop variable should be modified for the number of trajectories.